 A natural born leader and project manager; Dr Joss Kesby is the inventor of Diffuse Energy's high-efficiency wind turbine technology.
 His entrepreneurial capacity has been recognised in being awarded the 2018 CSIRO Stanford Australia Scholarship.
-In 2019 Joss received his PhD in wind energy from the University of Newcastle, Australia.
+In 2019 Joss received his PhD in Mechanical Engineering - specialising in wind energy from the University of Newcastle, Australia.

 James has extensive experience in both engineering and business operations.
 James is at home leading the engineering design and product manufacture of our wind turbine technology.
 Prior to his time at Diffuse Energy, he had over a decade working in a variety of retail businesses, mining consulting, and engineering workshop management.